sf105/sttp-book/_chapters/test-automation.md

 toc: true
 ---

-Software testing and the quality of software is essential in the development process of software system.
-High quality code is maintainable and readable, making it easy to work with.
-If then something needs to be changed or added to the system it will not break other features and will not take too much effort.
-Software testing is important because mistakes are very easily made during software development.
-These mistakes cause bugs that influence the behavior of a software system.
-To catch most of the bugs we use tests.

-You have probably been testing your code in courses like OOP already.
-In the Software Quality and Testing course we take the testing further.
-Instead of just thinking about a couple of tests for a class we discuss various ways of systematically deriving test cases for a piece of software.
-At the start we mainly just look at the problem that our software solves.
-Later we will also look at the code itself to derive test cases.

-Each of these testing strategies has its advantages and disadvantages, so it is important to know when to use a certain strategy.
-We like to be very practical in this reader, so you will see a lot of examples of Java code.
+## Getting started with test automation

+Before we explore different testing techniques, let's first get used to software testing automatin frameworks, like JUnit.
+For now, let's just use our experience as software developers to devise test cases.

 {% include example-begin.html %}

-For now, let's try to test the software using our feelings.
+**The Roman Numeral problem**

-Say we have a piece of code, a method, that receives a string with a roman number and then converts this roman number to an integer.
+It is our goal to implement a program that receives a string as a parameter containing a roman number and then converts it to an integer.

-First, we need to know how the roman numbers work.
-We have a couple of letters that represent values:
+In roman numeral, letters represent values:

 * I = 1
 * V = 5